Ume

 Method

-Refrigerate in perforated bag in fruit drawer
+Refrigerate in perforated plastic bags or paper in the crisper drawer

 Duration